President, The Retirement Lifestyle Center

 Barry works with individuals, organizations, employers and associations to help them understand and plan for their retirement life.
 His list of clients has included several major financial institutions in both Canada and the U.S. He has served as Special Consultant on Retirement for The Scotiabank Group of Companies .

 LaValley calls the retirement life phase “Prime Time” and has developed programs that will help aging boomers clarify their vision of the future.
 His company has provided retirement lifestyle planning education, workshop and printed material for the past ten years and he has spoken to tens of thousands of pre-retirees in his popular retirement planning workshops.

 Barry has been an active researcher on the topic of retirement transition and has combined his research with a team of professionals on both sides of the border.
 His extensive work with pre-retirees has given him unique access to the concerns and issues faced by aging boomers as they look at retirement.

-In addition to his retirement work, Barry is considered a leading authority on client communications strategies through his “Right-Brain Adviser” programs.
-He has delivered these programs in Canada, the U.S., Great Britain, Hong Kong and Mainland China over the past year.
+In addition to his retirement work, Barry is considered a leading authority on client communications strategies through his “Right-Brain Advisor” programs.
+He has delivered these programs in Canada, the U.S., Great Britain, Hong Kong and Mainland China.

 Barry lives in Nanaimo,BC with his wife Melissa.